prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 }
 ```

-will result in this response, assuming that the ids exist in the appropriate DB table read by Prebid Server:
+might result in this response, assuming that the ids exist in the appropriate DB table read by Prebid Server:

 ```json
 {